Having a Problem / Troubleshooting

 What routine maintenance should I do on my Fodera?

 There are certain steps you can take to keep your Fodera in top condition.
-There are daily, monthly, and yearly tasks, as well as general tips listed on our Caring for Your Fodera page that you can read all about here.
+There are daily, monthly, and yearly tasks, as well as general tips listed on our Caring for Your Fodera page.

 There is something wrong with my preamp.
 What should I do?